-SPA 3305 Introduction to Literary Analysis SPA 3306 Spanish Literature I SPA 3320 Spanish/English Translation or any 3000-level course in Spanish SPA 3324 Spanish Conversation and Composition II SPA 4410 Capstone - Advanced Studies in Spanish (4410 must be taken at McDaniel College) One additional Spanish course One semester spent studying abroad or one year in residence in a language house on campus Suggested First-Year Schedule: SPA 1101-1102 or 1103, or 2211-2212 (or any SPA 2000-level course), depending upon placement MINOR IN SPANISH (24 HRS.)
+SPA 1101 Elementary Spanish SPA 1102 Elementary Spanish or for both SPA 1103 Advanced Elem.
+Spanish Three 2000-level courses or higher Three 3000-level courses Spanish Syntax & Composition (WI) course Any additional course in Spanish or a course taught in English on a relevant topic [such as SPA 2223 Cultural History of Latin America or SPA 33XX Historia de España or HIS 2245 Modern Latin America or PSI 3310 Politics of Developing Areas or MUL 2212 World Music/Hispanic] SPA 4410 Adv.
+Studies in Spanish II-Capstone (4410 must be taken at McDaniel College) One semester spent studying abroad or one year in residence in the Spanish language house on campus (1 credit/semester) Suggested First-Year Schedule (depending upon placement): SPA 1101-1102 or 1103 or 2211; or SPA 3303 or 3304 MINOR IN SPANISH (24 HRS.)
 SPA 1101 Elementary Spanish I SPA 1102 Elementary Spanish II or for both SPA 1103 Advanced Elem.
-Spanish (Students placing at the 2000 level or higher are exempt from taking lower level courses.)
-SPA 2211 The Hispanic World: Language & Society I SPA 2212 The Hispanic World: Language & Society II or any 2000-level course in Spanish At least one 3000-level Spanish course Students may choose one course in English, such as: SPA 1131 Cultural History of Spain or SPA/CCS/HIS 2223 Cultural History of Latin America or SPA 1125 Studies in Hispanic Literature in English Translation MINOR IN LATIN (24 HRS.)
-LAT 1101 Elementary Latin I LAT 1102 Elementary Latin II (Students placing at the 2000 level or higher are exempt from taking lower level courses.)
-16 additional hours in Latin courses at the 2000 or 3000 level (at least four of these hours must be at the 3000 level, and four of them may be in a course in Roman cultural history, such as: HIS 2206 Republican Rome; HIS 2208 Roman Women; HIS 3305 Seminar: Rome, the Early Empire) STUDY ABROAD The Department of Foreign Languages is affiliated with several Study Abroad programs in Greece, Italy, Spain, Central and South America, France, Germany, Austria, and Switzerland.
+Spanish (Students placing at the 2000 level or higher are exempt from taking lower level courses.) - SPA 2211 The Hispanic World: Language & Society I - SPA 2212 The Hispanic World: Language & Society II or any 2000-level course in Spanish At least one 3000-level Spanish course Students may choose one course in English, such as: SPA 2223 Cultural History of Latin America or HIS 2245 Modern Latin America or PSI 3310 Politics of Developing Areas or MUL 2212 World Music/Hispanic or SPA 1125 Studies in Hispanic Literature in English Translation MINOR IN LATIN (24 HRS.)
+LAT 1101 Elementary Latin I - LAT 1102 Elementary Latin II - (Students placing at the 2000 level or higher are exempt from taking lower level courses.) - 16 additional hours in Latin courses at the 2000 or 3000 level (at least four of these hours must be at the 3000 level, and four of them may be in a course in Roman cultural history, such as: HIS 2206 Republican Rome; HIS 2208 Roman Women; HIS 3305 Seminar: Rome, the Early Empire) STUDY ABROAD The Department of Foreign Languages is affiliated with several Study Abroad programs in Greece, Italy, Spain, Central and South America, France, Germany, Austria, and Switzerland.
 Programs in French-speaking Africa are also available.
 The Department can approve attendance at other programs in France, Germany, Spain, or another Hispanic country.
-For more information, see the Studying Abroad section of this catalog.
+For more information, see the Study Abroad section of this catalog.
 GRADUATE STUDY - ROMANCE LANGUAGES Major in either French or Spanish Strongly recommended:

-Take as much of a second Romance Language as possible

-One year of Latin

-Live at least one semester abroad

-Advanced courses from:
+Take as much of a second Romance Language as possible One year of Latin Live at least one semester abroad Advanced courses from: Art History British Literature Philosophy History GRADUATE STUDY - GERMAN Basic Major in German Strongly Recommended:

-Art History

-British Literature

-Philosophy

-History

-GRADUATE STUDY - GERMAN Basic Major in German

-Strongly Recommended: